 We will continue to accept donated goods from our wish list.
-We have a bin outside of our Animal Care and Adoption center located in Middletown that you can put your donated items into.
-Our biggest need is puzzle/enrichment toys for dogs and cats in foster care, as well as bully sticks and tracheas for the dogs.
+We have a bin outside of our Animal Care & Adoption Center located in Middletown that you can put your donated items into.
+Our biggest need is dog & cat treats, bully sticks and tracheas for the dogs.
 Any food donations would be graciously accepted for our Potter Pet Food Pantry.

 We are also in need of financial contributions to help us care for the animals during this time.
 We are a local non-profit who relies on our community’s support to care for these animals.
 We receive no government funding, we have no umbrella organization overseeing us or providing us funding, and we are not associated with any other national or local humane society.
 We are 100% community funded and we need that support to continue during this time.
 Please consider making a donation to help us care for the animals during and after this time.

 This is an ever evolving situation so please check back here regularly as things are changing quickly.
 Our goal is to keep everyone safe and healthy so we can be here for the animals.
 We need to be able to continue our primary focus – caring for animals throughout this difficult time and we appreciate the outpouring of support and those asking how they can help.

 We ask that anyone who is sick, has traveled recently, or believes they may have been exposed to COVID-19 to not visit our facility.

 Our Animal Care & Adoption Center modified hours of operation are from 10 am – 5 pm daily during this time to assist with any questions you might have.
 If you have questions, please email us at email@example.com or call us at 401-846-8276.